-In developing the final rule, the agency took several steps to minimize the economic impact on small entities.
+In developing these regulations, the agency took several steps to minimize the economic impact on small entities.
 The agency reduced or eliminated several of the requirements under the proposed rule.
-Under the proposal, the inventory of drug samples held by sales representatives would be conducted by an executive other than the representative or the immediate supervisor.
-Comments emphasized the costliness of this requirement, indicating it was time consuming and entailed travel expenses to regional sales offices.
-In response to these comments, the final rule allows sales representatives and their supervisory personnel to conduct the inventory and reconciliation functions.
-Also, in response to comments on the proposal, FDA reduced the administrative burden associated with the donation of prescription drug samples to charity.
+The inventory of drug samples held by sales representatives were proposed to be conducted by an executive other than the representative or the immediate supervisor.
+Comments on the proposal emphasized the costliness of this requirement, indicating it was time consuming and entailed travel expenses to regional sales offices.
+In response to these comments, the final rule allowed sales representatives and their supervisory personnel to conduct the inventory and reconciliation functions.
+Also, in response to the comments, FDA reduced the administrative burden associated with the donation of prescription drug samples to charity.
 Furthermore, FDA found it unnecessarily burdensome to require that lot or control numbers appear on drug sample records, receipts, and reconciliation reports, as proposed.
-Therefore, the final rule adds flexibility by allowing the recording of lot or control numbers on other types of records.
-Also, in response to comments, the agency is allowing the use of adhesive stickers on retail units to designate a sample unit as a sample.
-The final rule reduces the drug sample record retention period, which was proposed as 3 years from the sample expiration date.
+Therefore, the final rule added flexibility by allowing the recording of lot or control numbers on other types of records.
+Also, in response to comments, the agency allowed the use of adhesive stickers on retail units to designate a sample unit as a sample.
+The final rule reduced the drug sample record retention period, which was proposed as 3 years from the sample expiration date.
 The agency decided that retention of drug sample records for 3 years from the date of their creation is sufficient for recall facilitation and proper accountability over sample distribution.
 The agency analyzed each of the requirements of the final rule and determined that all of them are necessary to ensure that misbranded, adulterated, or expired pharmaceuticals are not distributed to consumers. addition, the license verification requirement was added in response to comment.
 The agency determined that this requirement was important to meet the objectives of PDMA, and that the percompany costs associated with it are expected to decline with new verification methodology.
-To add flexibility, the final rule permits the electronic transmission and storage of all paperwork and forms.
+To add flexibility, the final rule permited the electronic transmission and storage of all paperwork and forms.